tahoe-lafs/tahoe-lafs/docs/configuration.rst

 ``log_gatherer.furl = (FURL, optional)``

-    If provided, this contains a single FURL string which is used to contact a "log gatherer", which will be granted access to the logport.
+    If provided, this contains a single FURL string that is used to contact a "log gatherer", which will be granted access to the logport.
 This can be used by centralized storage grids to gather operational logs in a single place.
 Note that when an old-style ``BASEDIR/log_gatherer.furl`` file